Shoes01/gameattempt2/ROADMAP.md

   - [ ] Decide where staggering should happen
   - [ ] Decide where damage should happen
   - [x] Add a cleanup phase
-- [ ] Revisit momentum logic
+- [-] Revisit momentum logic
-  - [ ] Should the player have fewer choices?
-  - [ ] Should the player have a harder time slowing time?
   - [ ] Define how staggering, staggering badly and falling down will work
-  - [ ] Generalize the logic to allow for impulses greater than 1
+  - [x] Generalize the logic to allow for impulses greater than 1
-  - [ ] Use action points to decide this
 - [ ] Revisit UI
   - [ ] Consider changing fonts
   - [ ] Implement a more cohesive UI